Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 7 November 2024 06.22.54 UTC
+- WIB: Kamis, 7 November 2024 08.49.08 UTC
-- WITA: Kamis, 7 November 2024 07.22.54 UTC
+- WITA: Kamis, 7 November 2024 09.49.08 UTC
-- WIT: Kamis, 7 November 2024 08.22.54 UTC
+- WIT: Kamis, 7 November 2024 10.49.08 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: inspirational
+Kategori: friendship